 I run workshops with many of the teams I coach, helping to make better decisions with regard to the product, the user and the wider organisation.
 A shared vision, understanding and steps towards a goal are the signs of a successful product team.
 I help facilitate that.

 What do you get out of being a speaker at conferences like MTP Engage?

 I learn so much from chatting to product managers – just as much as I learn from watching the talks.
-I pick up all sorts of tips for running product in large, complex organisations through to small, bootstrapped start-ups.
+I pick up all sorts of tips about running product in large, complex organisations through to small, bootstrapped start-ups.

 My advice is to chat to as many people as you can.
 Attendees are always open and always willing to share.
 Also, include as many people in the conversation as possible and listen to what others have to say.

-You should also come armed with questions about the challenges you’re facing, be that with stakeholders, teams, tech, process, tools – ask your questions and ask for help.
+You should also go armed with questions about the challenges you’re facing, be that with stakeholders, teams, tech, process, tools – ask your questions and ask for help.
 On the day you will literally have hundreds of product managers on your side!

 Share your contact details with others so that you can offer to help them and to ask for help from them long after the day has finished.